 188. Lay-by agreements must be in writing etc.

-(1) A supplier of consumer goods who is a party to a lay-by agreement commits an offence if:
+(1) A supplier of goods who is a party to a lay-by agreement commits an offence if:

 (a) the agreement is not in writing; or

 (b) a copy of the agreement is not given to the consumer to whom the goods are, or are to be, supplied.